Master Protocol Workshop

 - Chief Medical Officer

-Lindsay McNair, MD, MPH, MSBioethics is the Chief Medical Officer for the WIRB-Copernicus Group.
-She oversees the physician team within the WCG IRBs, and provides consultation to institutions and biopharma companies on a wide range of issues related to clinical protocol design, regulatory compliance, human subject protection, and ethical policy development.
+Lindsay McNair, MD, MPH, MS in Bioethics is the Chief Medical Officer for the WIRB-Copernicus Group (WCG).
+She oversees the physician team within the WCG IRB, and provides consultation to institutions and biopharma companies on a wide range of issues related to clinical protocol design, regulatory compliance, human subject protection, and ethical policy development.
 Prior to joining WCG, she was a consultant to pharmaceutical and biotechnology companies, providing medical oversight of all phases of clinical trials.

 Gustavo Mendes Lima Santos, MPharm